Courses

 Anthropology 9225B – Faces & Phases of Nations & Nationalisms

-Randa Farah| Winter Term
+Randa Farah | Winter Term

 Airports, harbours, and militarized borders furnished with cameras and detectors are symbols of an era characterized by growing fear, discrimination, and dehumanization of migrants and refugees.
 Oceans and seas have become graveyards for many migrants as they crash against high waves and new technologies to keep them away from the borders of rich states, many of them imperial powers.
 Many of those who make it to Europe, North America, or Australia encounter racism and difficult struggles for survival.
 Asylum seekers may live for years without citizenship rights and hence are barred from equal treatment under the law, they become second-class citizens.
 Many scholars use terms such as “global apartheid,” and ‘Fortress Europe’ to describe the polarized world in which we live.
 In this global landscape, place of origin, class, national/ethnic identity, or religion are markers for inclusion-exclusion, acceptance-rejection, and mobility-immobility.
 In this skewed cartography, many of the migrants are victims of wars unleashed by the very states restricting or preventing entry.
 Many migrants remain trapped on borders in detention centres, miserable refugee camps, or within dangerous zones, unable to seek any form of protection or safety from any state.
 In this seminar, we will draw on theoretical literature and ethnographic materials to gain a critical approach that helps us analyze a world order that produces the ‘refugee’, evaluate such classifications, and the international humanitarian regime that caters to ‘beneficiaries’.
 We will read materials by Agamben, Arendt, and other scholars to trace how power orders territories, disciplines populations, creates ‘states of exception’, and exercises biopolitics on human bodies.
 At the beginning of the term, I will ask students about their research and ensure we include readings that are relevant to their areas of research and interests.

-Victoria F. Wolff | Winter Term
+Yasaman Rafat | Winter Term

 Political Science 9511A – International Relations